-The history of The 519 is the story of Toronto’s LGBTQ experience, a tale of inspiration and community, of speaking out against injustice and coming together to celebrate great progress.
-Today, the LGBTQ experience extends well beyond The Village, and we continue to evolve in response to community need and through the leadership and vision of our members, staff, supporters and volunteers.
+The history of The 519 is the story of Toronto’s LGBTQ2S experience, a tale of inspiration and community, of speaking out against injustice and coming together to celebrate great progress.
+Today, the LGBTQ2S experience extends well beyond The Village, and we continue to evolve in response to community need and through the leadership and vision of our members, staff, supporters, and volunteers.

 The building at 519 Church Street is condemned but dedicated neighbours in the North Jarvis Community Association block its demolition and begin efforts to turn the building into a community centre.

 The City of Toronto purchases the building to create The 519 Church Street Community Centre and Cawthra Square Park, the first centre where programming is controlled by the community through a volunteer board of directors.

 The 519 Board receives an application from Huntley Youth Services to have a group of gay youth use space at the centre.
 When the controversial request comes before the Board for a vote, there is a split between straight and gay members.
 The deciding vote, cast by a closeted bisexual man, accepts the group’s application.